sbostick/amrad-pota-adif/README.md

 Overview
 --------

-I wrote this to convert yaml POTA logs (inputs) to an ADIF files (output) for upload to https://pota.app.
+I wrote this to convert yaml POTA logs (inputs) to ADIF files (output) for upload to https://pota.app.
 It gets the job done for now.

 See Makefile for invocation example.